graphql/graphql-spec/spec/Section 5 -- Validation.md

   - If {selectionType} is a scalar or enum:
     - The subselection set of that selection must be empty.
   - If {selectionType} is an interface, union, or object:
-    - The subselection set of that selection must NOT BE empty.
+    - The subselection set of that selection must not be empty.

 **Explanatory Text**